Player Guide

 Important targeting and duration rules

-• Blast resets the target square to its base form, clearing any tile, bonus, claim, or fortification.
-The cell remains playable.
+• Erase resets the target square to its base form, clearing any tile, bonus, or buff.
+The cell is blocked until the next turn — no tiles or bonuses can be placed on it.

-Alfa Power Tiles are fully immune to all items.
-They cannot be targeted by Fortify, Blast, Claim, or any bonus-placement item.
+Alfa Power Tiles are fully immune to all powers.
+They cannot be targeted by Buff, Erase, or any bonus-placement power.
 By default, they can also be placed freely without needing to connect to existing tiles on the board.

-• Timer is hidden when more than 24 hours remain
+• The timer is hidden when more than 24 hours remain and shown in hours when under 24.

 Leaving and coming back

-Reconnection applies to multiplayer only.
-Bot matches run entirely on your device — if you leave mid-game, your progress is saved locally and restored when you return.
+Bot matches run entirely on your device — if you close the app mid-game, your progress is saved locally and restored when you return.

 8. Endgame and rematch